jkomoros/prompt-garden/DESIGN.md

 An embedding is an object that includes the fingerprint (the list of floats in the given embedding space), an embedding_model ID, and sometimes the original embedded text.

+Seeds are somewaht fixed, and can be grown by different users in their own gardens.
+A garden keeps track of the runs of different seeds, their results, etc.

+Memory is handled using two types of systems: associative and direct.
+Associative is content-addressed and indexed based on an embedding of the content. direct is a simple key-value store, and is typically implemented in something like localStorage.

+There are many types of backends that you might plug in for associative memory; the library helps present a unified interface to a number of real-world backends.
+Configuring where your memory store is is done in your paramters; the same user with a different memory story growing the same seed would likely have very different results, based on what was in their memory store.

+Some associative memory stores are read-only, and some are read-write.
+It's possible to spin up a new memory store.
+Typically users will have a read-only utterances, representing thoughts of theirs they have written somewhere, e.g. their blog.
+Another typically type is the read-write scratchpad memory, where intermediate computations and ideas might be stored, with a new one spun up every so often for diffeerent tasks.

 ## Manifestations of the library

 The main way to use the framework to start will be in local, CLI mode.
 However in the future we'll add a web app version that provides state management and storage.
 You can also imagine a multi-user web app version to make it easy for gardeners to get going quickly and have a natural place to convene, possibly proprietary.